cappe987/cappe987.github.io/_posts/networks/2023-04-05-ptp-intro-timestamping.md

 not need to send a *Follow_Up* packet.

-Two-step only requires the networking hardware to be able to timestamp packets.
+Two-step only requires the networking hardware to be capable of timestamping packets.
 The timestamping happens either in the MAC hardware or the PHY hardware.
 The PHY will provide better accuracy since it allows timestamping to be the last action before the packet goes on the wire.
 Performing timestamping in the MAC can give slightly higher variation in accuracy, but still good enough for many use cases.

  <!--┌───┐-->
  <!--│CPU│-->